stephanymsantos/stephanymsantos/README.md

 -  Currently, I am focused on deepening my knowledge in programming, and data analysis.
 I am exploring languages like Python, as well as popular frameworks and libraries such as Pandas and Scikit-learn.

--  I am always open to collaboration opportunities in interesting projects related to software development, data science, and data analysis.
+-  I am always open to collaboration opportunities in interesting projects related to data science, and data analysis.
 I enjoy working in teams, sharing knowledge, and contributing to innovative solutions.

   How to reach me: